100% of your gift makes a difference

 Summit County Cares Holiday Fundraiser

-The Summit County Cares holiday fundraiser is working to raise $75,000 by December 31 for Summit County’s largest emergency assistance fund.
+The Summit County Cares holiday fundraiser is working to raise $50,000 by December 31 for Summit County’s largest emergency assistance fund.
 100% of the money raised will be used to help locals pay rent/mortgage, heat or medical bills.
-The fund benefits the clients of the Family & Intercultural Resource Center (FIRC), Summit Community Care Clinic, Advocates for Victims of Assault and Social Services facing eviction, disconnection of heat or in need of a medical procedure or treatment. $56,000 was raised in the 2016 campaign and was able to help over 400 local families and individuals.
-Seventy percent of the people helped last year with Summit County Cares were facing homelessness.
-Unlike other years, more funding was necessary to keep families in their homes.
+The fund benefits the clients of the Family & Intercultural Resource Center (FIRC), Summit Community Care Clinic, Advocates for Victims of Assault and Social Services facing eviction, disconnection of heat or in need of a medical procedure or treatment. $51,000 was raised in the 2017 campaign and was able to help over 200 local families and individuals.

 This is why the concrete support in times of need is one of the key forms of defense for families against economic and other stressors.
 When families can get help when needed, it allows them to weather times of crises effectively and thrive during times of stability.